exelix11/mono-nx/README.md

 ## What does not work

-- HTTPS and most of `System.Security` doesn't work due to the lack of openssl
+- HTTPS and most of `System.Security` doesn't work because we have no openssl port on switch
 - Abitrary P/Invoke doesn't work due to the lack of dynamic linking, all native function entrypoints must be defined beforehand and statically linked
 - Any other OS-dependant API that was not mentioned previously will likely not work because it was not explicitly implemented.
-Examples are `Console.Read`, `Console.Clear` and many more.
+Examples are `Console.Read`, `Console.Clear`, `Process` and many more.

-Also, exiting the interpreter and launching another dll in the same hbmenu session will consistently crash in malloc down the mono call stack.
-I'm not sure why this happens, it seems that that historically mono has had problems cleaning up resources, see [here](https://github.com/mono/mono/issues/20191) and [here](https://stackoverflow.com/questions/10651230/multiple-mono-jit-init-mono-jit-cleanup-issue).
-These posts are quite old so it might not still be the case, it could also be an issue related to the homebrew environment.
-My workaround is to just terminate the process on exit.
+Also, exiting the interpreter and launching another dll or sometimes homebrew in the same hbmenu session will eventually crash when writing to memory returned by malloc.
+I'm not sure why this happens, historically mono has had problems [cleaning up resources](https://github.com/mono/mono/issues/20191) but it could also be an issue related to the homebrew environment.
+I tried to do some debugging but ultimately my workaround is to just terminate the process on exit.

 ## Included demos